 Greensboro GA DUI Lawyer – Greensboro GA DUI Attorney

 Former Georgia DUI Prosecutor

-If you have been arrested for DUI in Greene County, you must understand that you only have ten business days to request an Administrative License Suspension (ALS) Hearing.
-If you (or your Greene County GA DUI Attorney) fails to file a hearing request and pay the $150 filing fee, your license will be suspended.
+If you have been arrested for DUI in Greene County, you must understand that you only have thirty days to request an Administrative License Suspension (ALS) Hearing or an ignition interlock device.
+If you (or your Greene County GA DUI Attorney) fails to file a hearing request or the interlock device request and pay the $150 filing fee, your license will be suspended.
 If you are accused of refusing the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no chance for a permit.
 Seek advice from a Greene County GA DUI Lawyer right away!

 Getting Pulled Over

 The traffic stop is when all of the stress begins.
 You are driving along, minding your own business, when you are pulled over by police.
 Read on to find out more about evidence that can be used against you.
 However, keep in mind, no case is hopeless.

 The Prosecution will try to use your performance of field sobriety testing as evidence that you were under the influence of alcohol or drugs.
 However, your Greene County GA DUI Attorney may be able to use that same evidence to prove that you were, in fact, not impaired.
 Your Greene County Georgia DUI Lawyer with the Law Office of Richard Lawson will carefully examine your field sobriety test performance and see if the results can be used in your favor.

 There are three field sobriety tests that are standardized by the National Highway Traffic Safety Administration (NHTSA).
 The tests are:

 These three tests are standardized by NHTSA because the scoring system is objective.